CharlesLiuyx/3DVis_FullyConnectNN/README.md

 Open the directory by WebStorm

-Click explore to build a local server to run the project
+Click explore to start a local server to run the project

 ![readme1](images/readme1.png)